SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 The value of the cost to develop a line of code is 0.06 days.

 **Technical Debt Ratio on New Code** (`new_sqale_debt_ratio`)
-Ratio between the cost to develop the code changed in the New Code period and the cost of the issues linked to it.
+Ratio between the cost to develop the code changed on New Code and the cost of the issues linked to it.

 ---
 ## Quality Gates